Drum (tobacco): Netherlands

 In the Netherlands, Drum is the #2 selling brand of shag-tobacco, just below Van Nelle, which is also a brand of Imperial Tobacco.
 Smoking shag tobacco used to be more popular in the Netherlands than smoking ready-made cigarettes.
 In 1989, the 'market share' of shag-tobacco was 53%, but decreased to 42% in 2010.

 The main reason for the popularity is the price.
 A typical cigarette contains less than 1 gram of tobacco.
 A pouch of 40-42.5 grams is about the same price as a box of 19-20 cigarettes, so the cost of a self-rolled cigarette is half the price of a ready-made cigarette.
 Many people also put much less tobacco in a self-rolled cigarette.
-The taxes on tobacco, however, are mainly based on the weight of tobacco, so the margins for the producer are lower on shag than on ready-made cigarettes.
+The taxes on tobacco are mainly based on the weight of tobacco, so the margins for the producer are lower on shag than on ready-made cigarettes.

-Even in countries where the price of shag tobacco is much higher, people may smoke shag to save money by putting less tobacco in each cigarette.

 European Blends

-As the original terms "half-zwaar" (medium strong) and "mild" can't be used anymore due to European rules the different blends are now referenced by their color.
+As the original terms "half-zwaar" (medium strong) and "mild" cannot be used anymore due to European rules the different blends are now referenced by their colour.
 Not all blends are available in each country.